algres/sch124/README.md

-# School site No. 124, Kiev, Ukraine
+# Website of school No. 124, Kiev, Ukraine

-## About project:
+## About the project:

 Altruistic project to create the first cms website.